leandroroser/rustin15/README.md

-# A 15' coffee with ChatGPT where we talked about Rust, from a Python perspective.
-Like Plato's dialogues, but with hashmaps.
+## A 15' coffee with ChatGPT where we talked about Rust, from a Python perspective.
+Like Plato's dialogues, but with hashmaps

 Disclaimer: This conversation has undergone minor style edits, so please take it as it is - a conversation with ChatGPT that may contain inaccuracies.
 However, it holds good educational value